 If you have trouble waking up out of that morning groggy state, you could drink a cup of coffee, or you can just take a dunk in the nice and refreshing water at the pool.

 There is certainly an initial shock due to the cold, followed by a surge of energy as your brain immediately starts the process of not only waking up, but getting ready for intense exercise (more on what this entails in the next section).
-Turns out that other than being exposed to light, being exposed to cold temperatures can wake you right up.
+Turns out that other than being exposed to sunlight, being exposed to cold temperatures can wake you right up.

 Intuitively, it seems like exercising first thing in the morning would tire you out for the rest of the day.
 In practice, I (and many others) have found that doing morning exercises actually gives energy for the rest of the day (much like caffeine does).
 As mentioned, it immediately gets rid of the “brain fog” that most people take hours to get over before they are productive.